HTGenomeAnalysisUnit/Useful_tips/RAP_usage/RAP_usage.md

-  -icmd="[command_to_run]" #String with the command --tag="Step1_merge" #A tag for monitorin purposes --instance-type "mem1_ssd1_v2_x16" #Instance required for the job

-  --destination="/Regenie_test/" #Destination folder within the project to write to --brief --yes
+  -icmd="[command_to_run]" #String with the command --tag="Step1_merge" #A tag for monitorin purposes --instance-type "mem1_ssd1_v2_x16" #Instance required for the job --priority "normal" #Priority of the job, you can use high, normal, low.
+High cost more --destination="/Regenie_test/" #Destination folder within the project to write to --brief --yes
 ```